 It is equally clear that subordinate to Satan are less powerful beings which are referred to as demons or evil spirits, these terms being interchangeable.
 See, for example, Matthew 8:28-33; Mark 1:21-27; Luke 8:2; 11:14-26; Acts 16:16-18; 19:12-16.

 There are also passages of Scripture, such as Daniel 10:13 and Ephesians 6:12, which suggest that there are different types of these creatures.
 Those Christians who are experienced in delivering people from evil spirits will testify to the existence of a variety of these spirits, some being much more powerful than others.

-In this article I won’t try to defend the belief that evil spirits exist.
-I am writing for those who are already persuaded that they do.
+In this article, I won’t try to defend the belief that evil spirits exist.
+I am writing to those who are already persuaded that they do.

 However, I would like to make just one very brief comment on this point.
-This is that those who deny the existence of these creatures usually seem to assume their view rather than reaching it through reasoned arguments.
+This is because those who deny the existence of these creatures usually seem to assume their view rather than reach it through reasoned arguments.
 In much modern secular thinking there often seems to be an unreasoned assumption that the physical universe is all that exists.
-I would submit that this viewpoint is far too simplistic, and that the universe is much bigger and more multi-faceted than this worldview even begins to imagine.
+I would submit that this viewpoint is far too simplistic and that the universe is much bigger and more multi-faceted than this worldview even begins to imagine.

 Anyway, because this article is not aimed at trying to defend the belief that evil spirits exist, I will say no more on that topic.
 I will assume in what follows that they are real and that their characteristics are as described in the Bible.

 The whole subject of spiritual warfare is a huge one, and there are various aspects to it.
 For example, many people suffer from especially significant demonic problems, and there are Christian ministries aimed at helping them.
 There are also types of spiritual warfare that involve, for example, ridding a place of a certain demonic presence.